 A series of coordination compounds of tioconazole with nickel(II), palladium(II) and platinum(II) were synthesized.
-The geometry depends of the metal ion, with nickel(II) the octahedral compounds 1-5 were obtained, for palladium and platinum(II) compounds 6-8 square planar arrangement is preferred.
-The structures of the coordination compounds shown in Fig. 1 are based on their spectroscopic characterization, elemental analyses, molar conductivity, magnetic susceptibility and by X-ray diffraction, when suitable crystals of the coordination compound were obtained.
+The geometry depends of the metal ion, with nickel(II) metal salts, octahedral compounds 1-5 were obtained, for palladium and platinum(II) compounds 6-8 an arrangement planar square is preferred.
+The proposed structures in Figure 1 are based on data obtained from the spectroscopic characterization, elemental analyses, molar conductivity and magnetic susceptibility.